 After her miraculous cure, Gemma ardently desired to enter the cloister among the Passionist Nuns, but our Lord had chosen for her another way of life.
 Jesus wanted Gemma to remain a layperson, living in the world amongst her family and friends, while at the same time He was calling her to suffer as a victim soul for the conversion of sinners.

-Meditating and living out the Passion of Christ was the secret of Gemma’s sanctity and the inspiration of her
+Meditating and living out the Passion of Christ was the secret of Gemma’s sanctity and her inspiration.

 Jesus Passion appeared outwardly in her virginal body when Jesus appeared to her in a vision, and gave her the wounds of the stigmata in her hands, feet and side.
 Thus, Gemma began suffering in union with Jesus for the conversion of people who were far from God.
 In this union with Jesus Crucified, she was a victim of love and sorrow, burning with zeal for the conversion of sinners.